Fundamentals of Macronutrients

 Protein has also been linked to controlling appetite and helps keep you full longer better than fats and carbohydrates do.

-Another thing about protein is that it requires a lot more energy to digest than other macro nutrients.
-It has been said that protein is a good example of effective calorie burning gram for gram.
+Another thing about protein is that it requires a lot more energy to digest than other macronutrients.
+It has been said that protein is an excellent example of effective calorie burning gram for gram.

 That is why a lot of high-protein diets have been associated with better fat loss.

-You can get your protein from both vegetables and/or animal sources:
+You can get your protein from both vegetables and animal sources: